Code Monkey home page Code Monkey logo

 npm test # Run every test, reporting coverage

-You can also run verifications and tests individually:
+You can also run test suites individually:

 Support and migration